 877 Workshop.
 Handcrafted goods for men.
 Made in Germany.

-We love almost forgotten crafts and techniques and bring them back to live with new designs.
-In our workshop in Hamburg, Germany, we manufacture casual goods for men with a contemporary and effortless look.
+We are Sylvia and Daniel Janssen – a husband-and-wife team who loves almost forgotten crafts and techniques and bring them back to life with new designs.
+In our workshop in Hamburg, Germany, we manufacture high-quality, beautifully designed goods for men with a contemporary and effortless look.
+Our accessories are ideal companions for everyday, subtle suiting a business outfit as well as a casual look.

 One of a kind